theSuperStudioDev/test2/README.md

 #### MultiToken Raider
 Lists all the available options for MultiToken raiding.
 Before choosing the option, paste your authentication tokens in tokens.txt file.

-#### Fetch User IDs
-It will create serverids.txt file, paste the server IDs here.
-Make sure you're in the same servers as the IDs is.
-It'll go through the servers and fetch random user IDs.
-They can be used to [mass dm](#mass-dm-server).

 #### Delete Webhook
 Deletes the Discord webhook.
 Requires to enter the webhook URL.